 Additionally, the purchase of a Bissell Crosswave Pet will contain the multi-surface pet cleaning solution instead of the standard multi-surface cleaner included with the original Crosswave.

-The last major difference between these two Bissell Crosswave units is the warranty.
-The Pet includes a 3-year warranty, as compared to the 2-year warranty offered on the standard.
+The last major difference between the Bissell Crosswave vs Pet Pro is the warranty.
+The Pet Pro includes a 3-year warranty, as compared to the 2-year warranty offered on the standard.

 Warranty and returns are about average with the Crosswave.
 Bissell offers a 2-year warranty and a 30-day return policy (via Amazon.com).